RamEio/ramy-eid-portfolio/project_agents/counselor.md

   - Rationale for key choices (UX, UI, SEO, technical, etc.)
   - Validation checkpoints and feedback history
   - List of pending actions and next steps for each agent
+  - **Scribe Notes:** Comprehensive change tracking and event documentation maintained by the Scribe agent in the `scribe_notes` folder

 ### 9. **Agent Coordination Rules**